BetaNYC/nyc-boundaries/script/README.md

 ## Compiling boundaries

 [Boundaries Map](https://boundaries.beta.nyc) uses a PostgreSQL+PostGIS database with a Flask API to serve boundary data.
 Various NYC boundaries are combined into into a single GeoJSON with standardized fields.
 This single file is then imported into the database, where the boundary intersections are pre-calculated to provide fast responses to API queries.
-A simplified version of the individual boundaries and their intersections is produced to provide a faster loading map on the front end.
+A simplified version of the individual boundaries and their intersections is then generated and served to provide a faster loading map on the front end.

 The datasets are identified in `generate_all_bounds.py`, which is a modified version of the [script](https://github.com/MODA-NYC/nyc-geography-crosswalks/blob/main/scripts/generate_all_bounds.py) orginally produced by [Nathan Storey](https://github.com/npstorey) at the Office of Technology and Innovation in his [NYC Geographic Crosswalks repository.](https://github.com/MODA-NYC/nyc-geography-crosswalks)